-Rear-wheel drive (RWD) is commonly found on pickups and truck-based SUVs, as well as sports cars and high-performance sedans.
-For trucks, RWD allows the use of bulky, heavy-duty components, and it provides better traction with a heavy load.
-On a performance car, rear-wheel-drive improves handling by spreading the weight more evenly over the two axles and by reducing demand on the front wheels, allowing them to be used primarily for steering but RWD provides less traction on slippery roads.
+Rear-wheel drive (RWD) is commonly found on pickups and old-school truck-based SUVs, along with sports cars and high-performance and luxury sedans.
+For trucks, RWD allows the use of bulky, heavy-duty components, and it provides better traction with a hefty load.
+On a performance car, rear-wheel-drive improves handling by balancing the car’s weight more evenly front to rear.
+And because the front wheels don’t have to do double duty—both driving and steering—designers can optimize the suspension for handling prowess.
+However, RWD provides less traction on slippery roads.
+These days, most high-end cars offer all-wheel drive either standard or as an option.

-Like the name implies, all-wheel drive (AWD) feeds power to each corner.
-It provides maximum forward traction during acceleration; it is especially helpful in wintry conditions and when driving over moderate off-road terrain.
-Most AWD systems deliver power primarily to one set of wheels, front or rear; when slippage is detected, power is shifted to the wheels that have the most traction.
 AWD systems are especially helpful in rapidly changing conditions or when driving on a road with intermittent snow and ice.
-It is commonly used for most car-based SUVs, as well as many cars and minivans.
-(See our list of best AWD vehicles.)
+It is commonly used for car-based SUVs, as well as certain cars and minivans.
+(See our list of best AWD vehicles

 Although four-wheel drive (4WD) and AWD are designations that are often used interchangeably in advertising and sales literature, there is a difference.
 Generally, 4WD is optimized for severe off-road driving situations such as climbing over boulders, fording deep water, and tackling steep hills with loose, low-traction surfaces.
 Most 4WD systems have high and a low gear range, the latter used to increase low-speed climbing power.
 Some have differentials (which allow left and right wheels and front and rear axles to turn at different speeds) to be locked for maximum traction.